 If you want to take advantage of a balance transfer check, it’s helpful to evaluate it like any other balance transfer or promotional financing offer.

 “Always read the fine print,” Inman said.
 “The credit card issuing the check might be offering 0% interest on that balance transfer, but it might come with a stiff fee for moving the balance,” he said.

 If a balance transfer check lands in your mailbox, take care to check both the introductory APR and the regular APR, along with the terms of the promotion to see how long of an interest-free period you’ll enjoy.

 When does a balance transfer check make sense?

 Deciding when to get a balance transfer check means examining what the pros are for you specifically.
-Nadia Malik, personal finance expert and founder of Speaking of Cents, said there are three reasons to consider a balance transfer check:
+According to Nadia Malik, personal finance expert and founder of Speaking of Cents, there are three reasons to consider a balance transfer check:

 - You’re certain that you have enough time to pay the balance in full before the 0% APR period ends.

 - You have the option of making the check out to yourself to get cash quickly.